karltayeb/gibss/README.md

 pip install gibss
 ```

-Alternatively, you can clone this package
+Alternatively, you can clone this package and install from local

 ```bash
 git clone https://github.com/yourusername/gibss.git